Enabling mixed-precision in spectral element codes

 Further investigation is required to get more understanding on this, which we leave to future work.

-To sum up, from~\Cref{tab:evaluation-neko}, we can conclude that the main source of inaccuracy lies in the Gather-Scatter operations.
+To sum up, from~\Cref{tab:evaluation-neko}, we can conclude that the main source of inaccuracy lies in the gather-scatter operations.

 For the case with the Jacobi preconditioner (see step 2 in~\Cref{tab:cg-profiling}: $z = J^{-1}r$, where $J^{-1} ~= 1/diag(A)$), we primarily follow the same strategy as above by keeping the initialization in double precision and conducting one-time type castings before the PCG loop to get a single precision copy of the preconditioner.
 So, we use the single precision preconditionner at the PCG iterations.